swup/swup/readme.md

 ```

 ## Events
-As we are replacing the native functionality of the browser, there may be some constraints related to that.
-For this purpose, swup emits bunch of events triggered on the document while working.
-We can use those events to enable our JavaScript, trigger some analytics, etc.
+As we are replacing the native functionality of the browser, there is a need for a lifecycle that would replace the standard browser page lifecycle (*load page* and *leave page*).
+For this purpose, swup emits bunch of events triggered on the `document` while working.
+We can use those events to enable our JavaScript, trigger some analytics, and much more.
 ```javascript
 // trigger page view for GTM
 document.addEventListener('swup:pageView', event => {